RobMeades/cerberus/README.md

 # Introduction
 All of the files related to messing about with a voice assistant, based on gerganov's marvellous [whisper.cpp](https://github.com/ggerganov/whisper.cpp/tree/master), running on an 8 gigabyte Raspberry Pi 5 equipped with a [Codec Zero](https://thepihut.com/products/iqaudio-codec-zero) audio board.

+After getting quite a long way with this (using [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for voice input, [Piper TTS](https://github.com/rhasspy/piper) for voice output, and incorporating a heavily quantized version of DeepSeek as the LLM), it became clear that, fun though a local LLM is, it is always going to be poor in reliability-of-response terms versus the cloud and the key thing one wants from a voice assistant is integrations with other things.
+It turns out that [Home Assistant](https://www.home-assistant.io/), designed to be run on a Pi, uses [whisper.cpp](https://github.com/ggerganov/whisper.cpp) and [Piper TTS](https://github.com/rhasspy/piper) for its [voice interface](https://www.home-assistant.io/voice_control/voice_remote_local_assistant/#some-options-for-speech-to-text-and-text-to-speech) and, of course, [Home Assistant](https://www.home-assistant.io/) is designed with integrations in mind.

+The down-side of [Home Assistant](https://www.home-assistant.io/) is that it is an OS, not an application, it needs to own the entire machine.
+So I put the SD card with all of the stuff below to one side and tried the [Home Assistant](https://www.home-assistant.io/) route instead.

 # Installation
 ## Pi Basics
 Use the [Raspberry PI Imager](https://www.raspberrypi.com/news/raspberry-pi-imager-imaging-utility/) to write the headless Raspbian distribution for a Pi 5 to SD card (with SSH access enabled and your Wifi details pre-entered for ease of first use).
 Insert the SD card into the Pi 5, plug the audio board onto the Pi 5 header, wire a small speaker to the speaker output terminals of the audio board (good enough for testing) and power up the Pi.